 So far, the legal provisions relating to detention under the recast Reception Conditions Directive have not been transposed.
 The failure of the recent reform to transpose these provisions is a missed opportunity in this regard.

 The 2002 Royal Decree on Closed Centres provides for the legal regime and internal organisational guidelines.
 The closed centres are managed by the Immigration Office, not by Fedasil as are the open reception centres.
-The “Transit Group”, a group of several Belgian human rights organisations active in the field of administrative detention of migrants (see Access to detention facilities), released a report on the state of closed centres for administrative detention in Belgium.
-Caritas, Vluchtelingenwerk Vlaanderen, Ciré and others worked together to produce this report, which is the first of its kind in 10 years a similar report had been published.
+The “Transit group”, an informal group of several Belgian human rights organisations active in the field of administrative detention of migrants (see Access to detention facilities), released a report on the state of closed centres for administrative detention in Belgium.
+Caritas, Vluchtelingenwerk Vlaanderen, Ciré and others worked together to produce this report, which was the first time in 10 years a similar report had been published.
 In 2019 the same group also published a report focusing on vulnerability in detention.
 It does not concern the detention conditions as such but addresses certain relevant topics such as the profiles of the detainees, the legality control on detention, the right to family life etc. The findings in this report were still relevant at the moment of writing.

 The most essential basic rights of the asylum seeker are guaranteed by the Royal Decree on Closed Centres, including its amendment by the Royal Decree of 7 October 2014 which has established a complaints mechanism.
 The managing director of the centre has broad competences to limit or even refuse the execution of most of these rights if he or she deems this necessary for the public order or safety, to prevent criminal acts or to protect the health, morality or the rights of others.
 A whole range of measures of internal order, disciplinary measures, measures of coercion and body search can be imposed by the managing director of the centre, and in some case by other staff members.
 The Immigration Office organises training for the security personnel at the detention centres on the use of coercion, as provided for by law.
 Within the first year of employment, each member should get a 3-day course on the theoretical aspects and techniques of coercion, followed by a refresher course with situational practices of 3 hours every third year afterwards.
 These are given by an internal Immigration Office instructor.
 Also, training sessions on dealing with aggression and on intercultural communication are organised.